mikrostew/recipes/markdown/ground-beef-stroganoff.md

 ## Notes

-From https://iwashyoudry.com/one-skillet-ground-beef-stroganoff/.
-The supposed 15 minute cook time is ridiculous.
-This takes 30 minutes.
-I had to salt it well throughout.
+From https://iwashyoudry.com/one-skillet-ground-beef-stroganoff/ (The timing there is aspirational — prep takes me 15 minutes, cook time more like 30 minutes) I had to season the ingredients well throughout.